Kotlin/anko/doc/SQLITE.md

 val rowParser = classParser<Person>()
 ```

-For now Koan **does not support** creating such parsers with optional arguments.
+For now Anko **does not support** creating such parsers with optional arguments.
 Also note that constructor will be invoked using Java Reflection so writing a custom `RowParser` is more reasonable for really huge data sets.

-If you're using Koan `db.select()` builder, you can directly call `parseSingle`, `parseOpt` or `parseList` on it.
+If you're using Anko `db.select()` builder, you can directly call `parseSingle`, `parseOpt` or `parseList` on it.

 ## Custom row parsers